aduffy70/LabNotes/_posts/2016/2016-09-14-GWAS-miRNA-seq-analysis.md

 categories:
   - gsta mirna
 ---
+Note: This was for a two-way type and treatment analysis.
+We've since decided to focus on just the control birds and comparing types for the GWAS analysis.
+[See new page here.][1]

 The miRNA-seq analysis has been very GSTA focused, but the dataset contains information about general miRNA expression in domestic and wild turkeys with and without AFB exposure.
 Do we have enough for a general turkey miRNA or Genome Wide Association Study-type manuscript?

 # Things to show/questions to answer: